micronDLA/SDK/README.md

 # Snowflake SDK manual

-Version: 0.2
+Version: 0.3.1

-Date: January 25th, 2018
+Date: June 28th, 2018

-**Important:** This is a Ubuntu SDK release.
+**Important:** This is an Ubuntu SDK release.
 Please submit issues and bugs to this repository: https://github.com/FWDNXT/Snowflake-SDK

-**Important:** This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (Ac510 and EX-750 for example).
+**Important:** This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (AC-510 and EX-750 for example).
 For any other hardware configuration, please submit an issue and, if needed, contact FWDNXT support team.

 # Installation